Saliva (band): 10 Lives, lineup changes, reunion with Josey Scott, death of Wayne Swinny, and Revelation (2018–present)

 On May 14, 2022, Paul Crosby left Saliva for the second time.
 The band kept performing with Lee Hutt before Sammi Jo Bishop was announced as their permanent drummer.

 On September 11, 2022, Josey Scott made his first appearance with the band as a special guest since departing in 2011, where they performed three songs together: "Your Disease", "Always", and "Click Click Boom."

 On March 22, 2023, guitarist and founding member Wayne Swinny died from a brain hemorrhage, at the age of 59.
 He was the last original member who still remained with the band.

 In the weeks following Swinny's death, the band announced they would be continuing in honour of him.
 They completed a North American co-headlining tour with Drowning Pool, with support from Adelitas Way and Any Given Sin, across September and October 2023.

 In May 2023, Scott announced that he would begin touring with a new band entitled Josey Scott's Saliva, performing Saliva's songs from his era as well as his new songs.

 In September 2023, the band released their 11th studio album, Revelation.
 The album, recorded over the pandemic, is the last to feature Swinny's guitar playing.

+The band are confirmed to be making an appearance at Welcome to Rockville, which will take place in Daytona Beach, Florida in May 2026.

+Musical style

+AllMusic said the band's style is a "mix of angsty hard rock and hip-hop," Staff writer Greg Prato stated that the band's sound was rooted in nu metal and post-grunge, and evolved towards a "heavier hard rock sound" later in its career.